Coronavirus : Dodger Stadium Becomes Test Center for COVID-19 - .

 Ninety-three percent of the county’s deaths involved underlying health conditions.

-The new numbers came Monday shortly after the California Department of Public Health announced the state’s reopening of retail purchases at stores, subject to approval by individual counties.
+The new numbers arrived Monday shortly after the California Department of Public Health announced the state reopening of retail purchases at stores, subject to approval by individual counties.

 It was unclear when Los Angeles County could make the decision to facilitate the resumption of in-person purchases.